-§16.
-One can back off from propositions with the suggestion that thoughts are the relation of the agent to sentences.
-This suggestion has been motivated both in terms of an aversion for introducing abstract objects like propositions, and in terms of seeking graspable thoughts.
-Rather than introduce propositions as the meaning of sentences, and having propositions be true or false depending on circumstances, QUINE recommends simply having the sentences themselves be true or false in circumstances directly, rather than indirectly through the medium of propositions.
-And rather than have an agent's thoughts involve grasping ungraspable abstractions, FODOR recommends having thoughts involve realizable representations, such as electrical patterns in the brain, markings on paper, or data structures in computer storage.
-While this suggestion avoids the pitfall of a non-narrow psychological specification for the structure of mind, it raises other serious questions.
+propositions, and in terms of seeking graspable thoughts.
+Rather than introduce propositions as the meaning of sentences, and having propositions be true or false depending on circumstances, QUINE recommends simply having the sentences themselves be true or false in circumstances directly, rather than indirectly through the medium of propositions.23 And rather than have an agent's thoughts involve grasping ungraspable abstractions, FODOR recommends having thoughts involve realizable representations, such as electrical patterns in the brain, markings on paper, or data structures in computer storage.24 While this suggestion avoids the pitfall of a non-narrow psychological specification for the structure of mind, it raises other serious questions.

-The first problem for the sentential view is that of the language of thought (sometimes called "brain-writing" or "Mentalese").
+The first problem for the sentential view is that of the language of thought (sometimes called "brainwriting" or "Mentalese").
 Since the sentences involved in thoughts are not just abstract entities but members of some language or representational system, they have a concrete syntax, and this places the sentential theory on the horns of a dilemma.
-Either the language of thought is common to all agents at all times, in which case diachronic and interagent comparisons of thoughts can be made within the confines of solipsistic psychology, or else the language of thought can depend on the temporal development of individual agents, in which case functionalism's claims to general applicability are sabotaged.
+Either the language of thought is common to all agents at all times, in which case diachronic and inter-agent comparisons of thoughts can be made within the confines of solipsistic psychology, or else the language of thought can depend on the temporal development of individual agents, in which case functionalism's claims to general applicability are sabotaged.